The Domino Principle: Development

 The Domino Principle was based on the sixth novel by former actor Adam Kennedy.
 New American Library purchased the paperback rights for $250,000 and there was considerable interest in the film rights before publication.
 The novel came out in 1975.
 The Los Angeles Times praised the book's "power and originality".
 The New York Times praised Kennedy as "a fine writer who maintains suspense until the end."

 In November 1975 Stanley Kramer announced he had purchased the rights for a reported $250,000.
 Kramer said the novel "is not only an exciting adventure but also stresses that such things could happen here."

-In March 1976 Kramer announced he had signed a two picture deal with Lew Grade to make the film, the first of which was to be The Domino Principle with Gene Hackman and Candice Bergen, and the second of which was to be The Sheikhs of Araby, a comedy with Sid Caesar and Don Rickles.
-(That film would ultimately never be made.)
+In March 1976 Kramer announced he had signed a deal with Lew Grade to make two films; the first was to be The Domino Principle with Gene Hackman and Candice Bergen, and the second was to be The Sheikhs of Araby, a comedy with Sid Caesar and Don Rickles.
+The latter film would ultimately never be made.

 Kramer said he never identified who hired the assassin or their target because "that is not the point of the picture.
 The point I tried to make is that there are powerful, undetected forces that affect our destiny without even us suspecting they exist."

 Filming

 Filming took place in April and May 1976.
 On the first day of location filming in San Quentin Prison, a guard was stabbed by an inmate.

-Hackman later said "we had a lot of problems on that film; I had arguments with Stanley Kramer."
+Hackman later said, "We had a lot of problems on that film; I had arguments with Stanley Kramer."
 Hackman later read a published diary written by Kramer during the making of the film which described Hackman's behavior on set.
-The actor called the diary "embarrassing but I have to say it was accurate.
+The actor called the diary "embarrassing, but I have to say it was accurate.
 And he was probably right in his remarks about me.
 The film we were making just wasn't worth the difficulties I was giving him.
 The truth is I was in trouble on that film and I got scared."

-In December 1976 Bergen said about the film, "thanks to Gene it turned out to be the best part I've ever done.
+In December 1976, Bergen said about the film, "thanks to Gene it turned out to be the best part I've ever done.
 I said, 'I have such a long way to go before I can become that woman, Gene.
 I just can't do it unless you help me.'
 He was incredibly generous with his time and energy, his enthusiasm and his outrageous skill.
 For the first time I took a risk and didn't rely on my looks."
-However Bergen later called the film "terrible" and said she only did it "because it gave me the chance to play an ordinary woman.
-I put on a sappy wig and wore sappy clothes and for once in my life I didn't look like Candice Bergen and they [the critics] creamed me for that saying I looked like Shelley Winters."
+However, Bergen later called the film "terrible" and said she only did it "because it gave me the chance to play an ordinary woman.
+I put on a sappy wig and wore sappy clothes and for once in my life I didn't look like Candice Bergen and they [the critics] creamed me for that, saying I looked like Shelley Winters."